codersclub/DRKB/network/email/email_protocols/index.md

   repository.
 For up-to-date information on the state of each RFC as to

-  the Internet Standards, see the most recent RFC called \"Internet
+  the Internet Standards, see the most recent RFC called "Internet

-  Official Protocol Standards\".
+  Official Protocol Standards".

 Name:      Simple Mail Transfer Protocol